-Instructors from a wide range of disciplines teach with objects.
-There are also many different learning styles that incorporate physicality or physical materials: embodied, tactile, and slow, to name a few.
-Tactile learning incorporates a number of the senses (touch, smell, and even taste), and therefore poses a unique challenge to remote teaching and learning.
+Instructors from a wide range of disciplines teach with physical objects.
+There are many different learning styles that incorporate physicality or physical materials: embodied, tactile, and slow, to name a few.
+Tactile learning incorporates a number of the senses (touch, smell, and even taste), and therefore poses a unique challenge to replicate with digital tools, or via remote learning.

-How do we teach about food in an online setting?
+How do we teach about food online?
 What does it mean to think about the physical body when we are reduced to rectangles on a Zoom call?
-These are all difficult but important questions to ask as we endeavor to teach individuals in a variety of spaces.
+These are all difficult but important questions to consider as we endeavor to teach individuals with differing circumstances, needs and abilities.

 So, where do I start?

 - Think through the characteristics of object-based or tactile learning.
 How do these characteristics connect to your learning objectives?
 How might these characteristics be conveyed in a virtual space, while recognizing the loss of the tactile experience?
 For example, the Khan Academy produced this video entitled, “Listening to the Medieval Book,” that offers an auditory experience that normally accompanies in-person engagement with these materials.

 - Create opportunities for close-looking or slow observation in synchronous and asynchronous settings.
 Participants and instructors might consider incorporating intentional silences into their meetings.

 - Building trust is a crucial part of this practice, particularly in a virtual space, so fostering a safe and supportive community is key.

 - Incorporating grounding moments and exercises not only invites your students and/or colleagues to re-engage with their physical body, but also helps to build community.
 Liz Schneider-Bateman, LICSW, Director of Counseling, offers these 5 Grounding/Body Based Exercises.

 - Visit the Digital Resource Center’s website to determine what equipment is available for scanning and presenting materials.